adityaanantharaman/100_days_of_ml_code/README.md

 # Day 14
 Learnt neural style transfer and the concept of gram matrix.
 Learnt how to use a pretrained conv net in tensorflow.
 Also uploaded code for some simple file transfers in python so as to enable the use of keras ImageDataGenerators.
 For code view ImportantCodeSnipets repo.

+# Day 15
+Attempted to do style transfer on kaggle.
+Learnt the tensorflow code to do the same.
+However errors exist.
+Working on it.

+# Day 16
+Continuing to do style transfer on kaggle.
+Have doubts with the working of tensorflow optimizers and how they work.
+Working on it.
+Refreshed knowledge on gram matrices and style cost of neural style transfer.